mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.2/index.md

 Registered DC/OS Enterprise customers can access the DC/OS Enterprise configuration file from the <a href="https://support.mesosphere.com/s/downloads">support website</a>.
 For new customers, contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> before attempting to download and install DC/OS Enterprise.

 DC/OS 1.13.2 includes the following components:
-For access to the logs that track specific changes to components that are included in the DC/OS distribution, see the following links:
 - Apache Mesos 1.8.0 [change log](https://github.com/apache/mesos/blob/f5770dcf322bd8a88e6c88041364a4089d92be90/CHANGELOG).
 - Marathon 1.8.204 [change log](https://github.com/mesosphere/marathon/blob/5209e3183846579e095c76069464062b673e9854/changelog.md).
 - Metronome 0.6.27 [change log](https://github.com/dcos/metronome/blob/b8a73dd/changelog.md).

 # Release summary
 DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.

-This release provides enhancements and fixes to address reported issues, integrate changes from previous releases, and maintain compatibility and support for the DC/OS ecosystem.

 # Issues fixed in DC/OS 1.13.2
 The issues that have been fixed in DC/OS 1.13.2 are grouped by feature, functional area, or component.